 Tomatoes come in all shapes and sizes.
 At your local supermarket or farmers’ market, you may find plum tomatoes, cherry tomatoes, grape tomatoes, beefsteak tomatoes, heirloom tomatoes, and a number of other types.
-The most flavorful tomatoes are those that are bought locally and in season (late summer to early fall).
+The most flavorful tomatoes are those that are bought locally and in season.
 Those sold year-round in supermarkets typically come from either California or Florida.
 When buying, look for tomatoes that are deep red in color with no cracks or bruises.

 Tomatoes are best stored outside the refrigerator.
 Unripe tomatoes can be placed in a brown paper bag with an apple or banana to speed up the ripening process.
 The ethylene gas given off by the apple or banana will hasten the ripening process.
 Once ripened, tomatoes will keep for up to two days at room temperature.
 After that, you can store them in a warmer part of the refrigerator (like the hydrator).
 Allow them to return to room temperature before eating to enjoy their full flavor.

 Delicious Ways to

 Gently wash tomatoes in cold water before eating, and then use them in just about every way imaginable.
 On Phase 1, you can slice them and eat them plain with fresh herbs of your choice or enjoy them with some grilled chicken or steak or with lean cold cuts.
 On Phase 2, make a tomato and basil sandwich on whole-grain bread or a whole-wheat pita.
 On any Phase, you can dice and toss tomatoes into lettuce salads or halve and cook them on the grill or under the broiler sprinkled with a little freshly grated Parmesan.
 There’s no wrong way to prepare a tomato!
 Here are some other delicious ways to enjoy tomatoes: